MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/start-proactive-chat.md

 >[!Note]
 >
-> The code samples used in the following scenarios use the [setContextProvider API](developer/reference/methods/setContextProvider.md) that can be used for unauthenticated chat only.
+> The code samples listed in the following scenarios use the [setContextProvider API](developer/reference/methods/setContextProvider.md) that can be used for unauthenticated chat only.
 For authenticated chat, you must use the JSON Web Token (JWT).
 More information: [Send authentication tokens](send-auth-token-starting-chat.md)

 ## Scenario 1: Customer wait time